Frequently Asked Questions

 A beeping smoke detector is a sign of a low battery.
 If one of our monitored smoke detectors has a low battery, the trouble light on the keypad will be displayed.
 Typically your keypad will report any trouble 7 to 10 days before the actual detector will start to beep.
 If no trouble light is present and you are still hearing the beeping, it is most likely one of your house smoke detectors, which we cannot service.
-Most smoke detectors use a 9 volt battery which can be purchased anywhere batteries are sold and can be easily replaced.

 Refer to system manual for resetting.